Want to open a gym?

 So give us the numbers then…

-While there are many factors at play in determining how much a gym owner would make per annum, according to RDX Sports, established owners will be pulling in a salary of over $100,000 per annum for a well-established gym.
+While many factors are at play in determining how much a gym owner would make per annum, according to RDX Sports, established owners will be pulling in a salary of over $100,000 for a well-established gym.

 Well, I hope I have given you some insight into how to start a gym if you are a personal trainer who wants to go that route in your career.
 Without a doubt, without proper preparation and planning, the cost of opening a gym can spiral out of control.
 It’s not an easy thing to do, that’s for sure.

 I think that it’s important that the question of “how much to open a gym” is something that is at the forefront of your research and planning at all times, especially before you jump into a venture that you will regret down the line.